‘Glee’ Alum Lea Michele Flaunts Massive Engagement Ring On Instagram

 In addition to the gorgeous selfie Michele shared over the weekend, the actress paid tribute to one of her longtime besties, Emma Roberts.
 The Legends of Oz: Dorothy’s Return actress shared a hysterical snap of the duo on a carnival ride, holding hands, eyes closed, and screaming at the top of their lungs as they enjoyed the plunging thrill.

-Fans of Michele’s will be sure to keep a watchful eye on the starlets social media for the latest update, and, of course, news of the upcoming wedding.
+Fans of Michele’s will be sure to keep a watchful eye on the starlet’s social media for the latest update, and, of course, news of the upcoming wedding.